external-mirrors/mitra/README.md

 This command will produce two binaries in `target/release` directory, `mitra` and `mitractl`.

-Install PostgreSQL and create the database:
+Install PostgreSQL, then create the database:

 ```sql
 CREATE USER mitra WITH PASSWORD 'mitra';